gndpwnd/CARS_sim_2_ollama/notes.md

 below are my current sim, chatapp, rag store, html, and javascript nad a refernce file that allows functiona calls with the llm

-Research in minutes, not hours

-Available now for Max, coming soon to Pro